Homemade Winter Spiced Bath SaltsSkip to Recipe

 If you don’t have specific essential oils or spices, you can swap them out for what do you have on hand.
 For example, if you don’t have fresh pine but you have a pine essential oil, use that instead!
 Or if you don’t have cardamom essential oil but you have ground cardamom in your spice drawer use that instead!
 The ingredients are easy to substitute if you have the essential oil or spice on hand.

 One of the best parts about making homemade bath salts is not only how creative you can get with the ingredients, but the simplicity of creating the recipe.
 I’ve made a variety of salves, body oils, and bath bombs which all have a few steps or have to infuse for a while.
 With the bath salts, all you need is the herbs and spices, salts, and a huge bowl to mix them together in!
 And you can enjoy them right away!

 With this recipe, we used pine (or cedar) needles.
 You will need to grind those down to mix into the bath salts.
 For this, you could use a food processor or coffee grinder.
 Quick life hack if you are a hobby DIYer & using a coffee grinder: Buy a used coffee grinder and keep it just for your homemade crafting/witchy projects.
 (FYI: you don’t have to be a witch to make this).

 Once you have everything, throw them into a bowl and mix until every ingredient is evenly distributed.
 You are now ready to use!
 This recipe does make a lot of salts.
 You can place them in large vials for storage and/or gifting, or in a mason jar.

 A few handy tips

 Since there are herbs in the bath salts, they do take on some of the water from the bath.
 You don’t want these going down the drain!
-I use a tea bag or other breathable bag to infuse the bath salts into the water.
+I use a tea bag or other breathable bag such as a cotton muslin bag to infuse the bath salts into the water.
 You can also use a strainer near the drain so none of the herbs make it down the drain.